gli-i/reddit-data-analysis/README.md

-# CMPT 353 Project
+# CMPT 353 Project - Reddit Sentiment and Popularity Analysis

 ## Investigating the relationship between the sentiment of a reddit submission and it's popularity, defined by different factors

 ## Running the Code

-First, make sure you have some reddit data loaded from the cluster and stored in a folder named reddit-subset .
+First, make sure you have some reddit data loaded from the cluster and stored in a folder named 'reddit-subset'.

 ### 1. Load the data and do sentiment analysis